Maryland Terrapins men's basketball: Early years – the H. Burton Shipley era

 Before basketball became a permanent fixture in College Park, the school—then known as Maryland Agricultural College—met with little success in its intermittent attempts to establish a basketball team.
 A team first appeared in 1904–05, playing only two games in an intramural/club setting.
 Their first game was recorded as a loss to a "Washington YMCA," but the final score is unknown.
 Games were played sporadically during the 1910–1911, 1912–13, 1913–1914, and the 1918–1919 seasons, going a combined 7–36.
 Basketball returned to stay for the 1923–24 season, when the school convinced former star quarterback H. Burton Shipley, who had been coaching at the University of Delaware, to come back to his alma mater.
 The Old Liners, as they were then known, joined the Southern Conference in their inaugural season.
 The team met with moderate success that year at 5–7 and also played its first games against future ACC rivals North Carolina and Virginia.
 The Old Liners had their first sustained success over the next four seasons, finishing at or above .500 in each of them and putting together an outstanding 24–9 record against Southern Conference foes.
-The Aggies also played their first games against what would become their two other biggest rivals in the future during that time, North Carolina State and Duke.
+The Aggies also faced two teams that would later become their biggest rivals, North Carolina State and Duke, during this period.

 The school's biggest success during its formative years took place in the early 1930s, around the time it adopted its current nickname, Terrapins.
 After finishing second in the conference in 1930–31, Maryland won the Southern Conference tournaments, beating Louisiana State, North Carolina, Georgia, and Kentucky over five days, a feat they followed by winning the conference regular season crown the next year.
 The team also had its first individual star in Louis "Bosey" Berger who was named to All-America teams both seasons.
 It was during this stretch that the school erected a new home for its basketball teams, Ritchie Coliseum, which housed the team until Cole Field House replaced it a quarter of a century later.

 Although the team would remain competitive throughout the rest of the decade, finishing as high as second in the conference regular season, it never again matched its achievements of the early part of the decade, and as the 1940s began, the school's basketball team fell on exceedingly hard times.
 Shipley tallied just one winning season in his last seven years before stepping down to focus on coaching the baseball team, a post he'd held for his entire tenure since returning to College Park.
 He was succeeded by Flucie Stewart.
 In what would become a long-running pattern at Maryland when a long-tenured head coach stepped down, Stewart would not last very long, putting together three losing seasons in three tries during his brief time at Maryland.